Understand our position on insistent clients, following the pension reforms in 2015.

-- You should be clear with the client what the risks of the alternative course of action are.
-Where the advice includes a pension transfer, conversion or opt-out, there may be additional requirements such as ensuring the advice is provided by or checked by a pension transfer specialist, comparing the defined benefit (DB) scheme with the defined contribution (DC) scheme and starting by assuming the transfer is not suitable (see COBS 19.1).
+- You should be clear with the client about the risks of their chosen course of action.
+If the advice includes a pension transfer, conversion or opt-out, there may be additional requirements.
+These may include ensuring the advice is provided by or checked by a pension transfer specialist, comparing the defined benefit (DB) scheme with the defined contribution (DC) scheme and starting by assuming the transfer is not suitable (see COBS 19.1).

 - It should be clear to the client that their actions are against your advice.

-Although there are no rules specifically in relation to insistent clients, you must follow the normal advice rules first.
-So you must obtain the necessary information about the client and their investment objectives, financial situation and knowledge and experience so as to enable you to make a personal recommendation which is suitable (see COBS 9.2).
+Although there are no rules specifically about insistent clients, you must follow the normal advice rules first.
+So you must obtain the necessary information about the client and their investment objectives, financial situation, and knowledge and experience so as to enable you to make a suitable personal recommendation (see COBS 9.2).
 You must also act honestly, fairly and professionally in the best interests of the client (see COBS 2.1.1).

 We have seen cases where:

-- there was an inadequate assessment of the other options which would meet the client’s objectives
+- there was an inadequate assessment of the other options that would meet the client’s objectives

 - excessive numbers of insistent clients resulted from the adviser’s advice not being sufficiently clear